max-hill/math-307/index.md

  2025-10-29  | [lecture-28](lectures/lecture-notes-by-day/lecture-28.pdf)      | What are eigenvalues and eigenvectors and how do we find them?
  2025-10-31  | [lecture-29](lectures/lecture-notes-by-day/lecture-29.pdf)      | How to compute eigenvectors and eigenvalues?
  2025-11-03  | [lecture-30](lectures/lecture-notes-by-day/lecture-30.pdf)      | What can we say about two matrices that represent the same linear transformation?
+ 2025-11-05  | [lecture-31](lectures/lecture-notes-by-day/lecture-31.pdf)      | When is a matrix similar to a diagonal matrix?